 United Kingdom Curriculum Vitae (CV) Example

 In other regions of the world, employers often require job candidates to submit CVs; however, international CVs are quite different from U.S. CVs.
 In the U.S., CVs are used in specific industries, such as academia, scientific research fields, and the medical profession.
-They are often longer than traditional resumes—beginning at 2–3 pages for entry-level candidates—and are meant to emphasize one’s academic and professional background and credentials.
+They are often longer than traditional resumes—beginning at two to three pages for entry-level candidates—and are meant to emphasize one’s academic and professional background and credentials.

 CVs in other countries are more similar to U.S. resumes than they are to U.S. CVs.
 With a few exceptions, they tend to be more competency-based than credentials-based.
 What distinguishes them from the career search documents used in the U.S. is that they often require personal information that would be illegal for U.S. employers to ask for due to anti-discrimination and other EEOC employment laws.

 Tips for Writing a CV for a Job in the United Kingdom

 Include personal information: Like any resume or CV, include your name, address, phone number, and email address at the top.
 While some countries require you to include other personal information, such as your marital status or age, this is not required in the UK.
 You also do not need to include a photo of yourself unless this is specifically requested by an employer.

 Include a personal profile: After you’ve provided your contact information, begin your CV with a one-paragraph professional profile summarizing your career goals and the skills you can offer an employer.

 Include all relevant work experience: Because a CV can be longer than a resume, feel free to include all relevant work experience in the Employment History section of your CV.
 Below the basic information for each position—like the company name, job title, time employed, etc.—include a summary of your responsibilities and achievements in a bulleted list or small paragraph.